-In addition to determining the users' Facebook identities, we also determine friendship ties (connections) between their user profiles.
+In addition to determining the users' Facebook identities, we seek to determine friendship ties (connections) between their user profiles.
 Note that the Facebook network is organized as an undirected graph in which mutual consent is required for a connection to form between two users.
-Therefore, a connection between two users A and B can be disclosed with certainty either by disclosing that A is friends with B or by disclosing that B is friends with A. In this perspective, we can determine connections on the platform in two different ways.
+Therefore, a connection between two users A and B can be disclosed with certainty either by disclosing that A is connected to B or by disclosing that B is connected to A. In this perspective, we can determine connections on the platform in two different ways.

-First, by visiting the particular user profiles and collecting all users that populate the users' friends lists-if the respective friends list is publicly accessible.
-If a user's friends list is not publicly accessible, we may still be able to disclose the user's connections through "backlinks" (i.e., the opposite's friends list) from the friends' profiles.
-To enhance the backlink-based disclosure of our sample individuals' connections, we exploit Facebook's Mutual Friends function, which takes two users A and B as input (i.e., their user IDs) and returns a list of the two users' mutual friends if certain conditions are met.
-In particular, if A's friends list is private while B's friends list is public, the functionality will return all of B's friends that are friends with A and who disclose this connection on their end.
-To facilitate the procedure, we design a recursive iteration that pairs each particular target user with a set of other users (pivot users) and recursively uses all new friends returned for the target user at each particular step as pivot users for another iteration.
-The recursive procedure will proceed until all pivot users are paired with the target user and no new friends are returned by the function.
-In total, we query the Mutual Friends function four million times before it is shut down by Facebook in August 2021.
+First, by visiting each particular user profile and collecting all users that populate the user's friends list-if publicly accessible.
+If the friends list is not publicly accessible, we may still be able to disclose a portion of the user's connections through "backlinks" (i.e., the opposite's friends list) from other users' profiles.
+To enhance the backlink-based disclosure of our sample individuals' connections, we exploit Facebook's Mutual-Friends function, which takes the user IDs of two users A and B as input and returns a list of the two users' mutual friends if certain conditions are met.
+In particular, if A's friends list is private while B's friends list is public, the functionality will return all of B's friends who are friends with A and who disclose this connection on their end.
+To facilitate this procedure, we design a recursive iteration that pairs each particular target with a set of other users with a high likelihood of having mutual friends (pivot users) and recursively uses all new friends returned for the user at each particular step as pivot users for additional iterations.
+Once the iteration is set in motion for a particular target, it will proceed until all pivot users are paired with the target and no new friends are returned.
+In total, we query the Mutual-Friends function four million times before it is shut down by Meta Platforms in August 2021.

-Second, we disclose connections between users based on their interactions on the platform.
+Second, we disclose connections between users by examining their interactions on the platform.
 On Facebook, one way for users to interact with one another is through likes, comments, and tags that can be given to other users' content (e.g., posts, photos).
-Users may limit the audience that is allowed to see their content-including the possibility to engage with it or see who has engaged with it-to a selected few (e.g., only the user's friends), which hides the content from the public eye.
-However, on Facebook, the visibility of a limited number of items pertaining to a profile-content that Facebook classifies as "public information" cannot be restricted.
-In addition to the user's screen name and gender, these items also include the user's current profile picture and current cover photo, if provided.
-Fortunately, while these two photos are also visible to non-friends, the audience of users that can engage with them (i.e., through likes, comments, or tags) is by default still limited to the user's friends.
-This unique setting enables us to disclose connections between two users who both hide their friends by examining user reactions received by their current profile picture and cover photo-provided that these photos fulfill certain additional conditions.
-For example, a photo is not eligible for this procedure if other users are tagged in it, because the audience (i.e., users enabled to engage via likes or comments) of such photos will automatically expand to also include the friends of the user that is tagged in the photo.
+Users may limit the audience that is allowed to see their content, engage with it, or see who has engaged with it to a selected few (e.g., only the user's friends).
+While such content will be hidden from the public eye, the visibility of a limited number of profile items-content that Facebook classifies as "public information"-cannot be restricted.
+In addition to the user's screen name and gender, these items include the user's current profile picture and current cover photo.
+Notably, while the above-stated items remain visible even to non-friends, the audience of users that can engage with them (i.e., by liking, commenting, or tagging) is by default still limited to the user's friends.
+This unique constellation allows us to disclose connections between users even if both sides hide their friends by examining user reactions received by these items-if certain additional conditions are met.
+These conditions include, for example, that a photo cannot be considered for evaluation if users other than the profile holder are tagged in it, because its audience (i.e., users that can engage with it) will automatically expand to also include the friends of the user that is tagged in it.